 Too Many Neighborhood Cats

-The state of California does not require that cats have a rabies vaccination or be on a leash, therefore it is up to each governing agency to determine how they choose to handle the stray cat population.
-With the large number of abandoned cats and the subsequent litters they produce, any agency would be hard pressed to handle the number of calls of stray cats in one neighborhood, let alone an entire city.
+The State of California does not require that cats have a rabies vaccine or to be on a leash.
+Cats are considered ''free-roaming agents'' rather than strays.
+It is up to each governing agency to determine how they choose to handle the cat population.
+As such, loose cats should not be called in as strays or brought to the shelter unless the animals are sick or injured and in need of immediate medical care.
+With the large number of abandoned cats and subsequent litters they produce, any agency would be hard pressed to handle the number of calls regarding cats in one neighborhood, let alone an entire city.

 The City of Turlock does not regulate cats

 require them to have a rabies vaccination or City of Turlock license.